Port FM

 Port FM was a local radio station based in Timaru, New Zealand that broadcast throughout South Canterbury and the MacKenzie Country.
-It also operated as a network with sister-stations in Ashburton and Oamaru known as 'Port FM Local'.
+It also operated as a network with sister stations in Ashburton and Oamaru known as 'Port FM Local'.
 Port FM's music genre was contemporary rock and pop, with the bulk of the weekday playlist made up of music from the mid eighties through the early nineties.
-The main (Timaru based) station was used as a network feed for Port FM Local in Ashburton and Oamaru during breakfast, nights and weekends.
+The main (Timaru-based) station was used as a network feed for Port FM Local in Ashburton and Oamaru during breakfast, nights and weekends.

-Port FM ceased trading as an independent radio station on 30 April 2018, and is now under the Mediaworks branch of stations.
+Port FM ceased trading as an independent radio station on 30 April 2018, and is now under the MediaWorks branch of stations.
 The Port FM frequency is now broadcasting a South Canterbury version of More FM, with local content between 10am and 3pm weekdays.

 The Port FM network was based in Timaru and was heard throughout South Canterbury and the MacKenzie Country.
 In 2006, two other stations owned by Port FM in Ashburton and Oamaru were renamed Port FM Regional.
 They were originally known as Fox FM (Ashburton) and Whitestone 100FM (Oamaru), broadcasting locally during the day and at nights relaying the Port FM feed programme from Timaru.
 The network used a tagline of 'Live, Local and Loving It'.

 Sale to MediaWorks

 Port FM was privately owned by businessman and radio entrepreneur Brent Birchfield since 1995.
 The network operated in Ashburton, Timaru, Oamaru and in Greymouth on the West Coast from 2007 onwards.
 From the early 2000s Port FM had close ties with MediaWorks: sourcing their news bulletins from Newshub and providing advertising sales and services to other MediaWorks stations in the region (The Edge, The Rock, The Sound and Magic).
 These stations were operated locally by Port FM under a franchise arrangement with MediaWorks.
 In January 2018 the sale of Port FM to MediaWorks was announced, with a takeover date of 1 April 2018.
 In April 2018 an announcement was made that Port FM would be rebranded as More FM on 28 April 2018 and The Breeze would also begin broadcasting in South Canterbury with Port FM breakfast announcer OJ Jackson moving to The Breeze to present local breakfast.
 More FM would be reduced to local content for a few hours during the weekends and 10am to 3pm weekdays.

-Six Port FM staff were made redundant within eight months of Mediaworks purchasing Port FM.
+Six Port FM staff were made redundant within eight months of MediaWorks purchasing Port FM.

-The West Coast operation was sold to NZME, who used the frequencies to bring Mix (later replaced by Gold) and Radio Hauraki to the Coast.
+The West Coast operation was sold to NZME, who used the frequencies to bring Mix (later replaced by Gold and then iHeartCountry) and Radio Hauraki to the Coast.